tceron/eval_political_worldviews/README.md

 ## Chapel Hill Survey

-The information about the Chapel Hill Expert Survey can be found [here](https://www.chesdata.eu/ches-europe).
+The data from the Chapel Hill Expert Survey can be found [here](https://www.chesdata.eu/ches-europe).